zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 # Appendix A: Create Service Connection from Endpoint

-1. If you have not yet created any “Service Connections” click the “+ Service Connection” button
+*  If you have not yet created any “Service Connections” click the “+ Service Connection” button

  ![](./media/image_1.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure B.1 – Plus Service Connection

  If you are presented with a list of one or more existing connections click the plus “+” sign at the top of the list to the right of the